-We own controlling and non-controlling interests in a broad range of media and entertainment companies.
+We own controlling and non-controlling interests in a broad range of media, communications and entertainment companies.
 Our most significant operating subsidiary, which is our reportable segment, is SIRIUS XM.
-SIRIUS XM transmits its music, sports, entertainment, comedy, talk, news, traffic and weather channels, as well as infotainment services, in the United States on a subscription fee basis through its two proprietary satellite radio systems.
-Subscribers can also receive music and other channels, plus features such as Sirius XM On Demand and MySXM, over SIRIUS XM's Internet radio service, including through applications for mobile devices.
+SIRIUS XM broadcasts its music, sports, entertainment, comedy, talk, news, traffic and weather channels, as well as infotainment services, in the United States on a subscription fee basis through its two proprietary satellite radio systems.
+Subscribers can also receive music and other channels, plus features such as Sirius XM On Demand and MySXM, over the Internet, including through applications for mobile devices.

-Our "Corporate and Other" category includes our consolidated subsidiary, Braves Holdings, LLC ("Braves Holdings") and corporate expenses.
-TruePosition, Inc. ("TruePosition") was also included in the "Corporate and Other" category for the periods prior to the Broadband Spin-Off.
+Our "Corporate and Other" category includes our consolidated subsidiary, the Atlanta National League Baseball Club, Inc. ("ANLBC"), corporate expenses and prior to the Broadband Spin-Off, TruePosition.

-In addition to the foregoing businesses, we hold an ownership interest in Live Nation Entertainment, Inc. ("Live Nation"), which we account for as an equity method investment at December 31, 2015.
-We also maintain minority positions in other public companies such as Time Warner, Inc. and Viacom, Inc., which are accounted for at their respective fair market values and are included in corporate and other.
+In addition to the foregoing businesses, we hold an ownership interest in Live Nation Entertainment, Inc. ("Live Nation"), which we account for as an equity method investment at December 31, 2014.
+We also maintain minority positions in other public companies such as Barnes & Noble, Inc., Time Warner Inc. and Viacom Corporation, which are accounted for at their respective fair market values and are included in corporate and other.